justinethier/cyclone/docs/Garbage-Collection-Using-Lazy-Sweeping.md

 Maximum Speedup     | deriv |  36.90%
 Minimum Speedup     | wc |  -2.07%

-Overall we achieve an average speedup of 10.74% with lazy sweeping, though there is a wide range of performance impacts across the whole benchmark suite.
+Overall we achieve an average speedup of 10.74% with lazy sweeping, though there are a wide range of performance impacts across the whole benchmark suite.

 Those benchmarks with the biggest speedups are likely those that are generating the most garbage.
 For example `ack` frequently invokes GC and most of the heap is freed during each GC cycle - this benchmark benefits greatly from lazy sweeping.
 Alternatively `wc` - which did not realize a speedup - spends most of its time running in a tight loop, invokes GC infrequently, and after a GC cycle there are many live objects left on the heap.